 Set a range for your budget, rather than a specific number.
 It will help you make the right choices at rates reasonable to your business’s needs.

 In the meantime, we recommend that you lay out the minimum you think you’ll need to spend, based on your research, as well as the maximum you’re willing to spend to get results.
 Because there’s no fixed number that can apply to every business, only a relative range depending on your industry, you should strategize based on a range as well.
 It’s the most practical way to give yourself a realistic look at what you should be spending on SEO.
 If you find yourself needing a hand figuring out the specifics, VELOX is here to help.
-We offer proven results at competitive but honest rates, and we’ll always be transparent about the work we’re doing for you and why it works.
+From cosmetics digital marketing to PPC for fashion brands, we offer proven results at competitive but honest rates, and we’ll always be transparent about the work we’re doing for you and why it works.